LouisBarranqueiro/hexo-theme-tranquilpeak/README.md

 ## Demo  ##

-Check Tranquil Peak theme in live  : [tranquil-peak-hexo-theme demo](http://hexo-tranquil-peak-demo.herokuapp.com)
+Check out Tranquil-peak theme in live  : [tranquil-peak-hexo-theme demo](http://hexo-tranquil-peak-demo.herokuapp.com)

+## Showcase ##

+I would like to create a showcase with all blogs which use Tranquil-peak theme.
+Please, [Add yours :)](https://github.com/LouisBarranqueiro/tranquil-peak-hexo-theme/issues/new?title=Add%20my%20blog%20into%20showcase&body=Hey,%20the%20URL%20of%20my%20blog%20is:%20)

 ## Documentation ##

+If it's your first time using Hexo, please check [Hexo official documentation](https://hexo.io/docs/)

 ### For users ###